drone/drone-plugin-index/content/cnbattle/drone-upx/index.md

 image: "cnbattle/drone-upx"
 ---

-The Drone Upx can be used to packer for eXecutables.
+The UPX plugin can be used to pack executables.
 The below pipeline configuration demonstrates simple usage:

 ```yaml
 kind: pipeline